Tintswalo-Anicky/Impact-Assessment/README.md

 interface NumberRangeSummarizer : interface was given and these methods have to be implemented
 Main: implemented NumberRangeSummarizer to produce the lists
-TestMain: class that used JUnit to test the Main class to ensure the program is working correctly The following assumptions were made:
+TestClass: class that used JUnit to test the Main class to ensure the program is working correctly The following assumptions were made:

 The input given must be numbers separated by commas and with no spaces (eg. 1,5,6,7,8)